 The development of technology and the rise of the freelance market allowed people far and wide to utilize their skills and make a living.
 Some do it as a full-time job, while others do what they like and what they are good at on the side and generate considerable profit as a lucrative part-time job.
 Whatever the case may be, internet-based jobs of the modern age have opened up so many doors for tech-savvy individuals who could not or did not want to do traditional jobs at all, or who simply wanted to do it in a different, easier, and more engaging way.

 The world of freelance is largely dependent on the knowledge and proficiency of the English language.
-Since the internet is largely dominated by this language, most jobs require upper-intermediate and advanced skills at least.
+According to thesisgeek.com, since the internet is largely dominated by this language, most jobs require upper-intermediate and advanced skills at least.
 Although in Asia and South America there are other dominant languages, knowing English is considered as the step everyone needs to cross in order to properly perform their jobs.